Why Pruning Roses is Important

 - Remove any leaves that are still remaining as this will allow the plant time to adjust

 In Spring, feed all pruned roses with a general purpose or specialist rose fertiliser.
 It is also a good idea to mulch the soil with garden compost or manure to give the plant its needed boost of nutrients at the start of the growing season.
-Westland Rose Food is perfect for the job as it is made from horse manure making it naturally rich in nutrients for bigger blooms and stronger plants.
+Westland Rose Food is perfect for the job.
+Because it is made from horse manure it is naturally rich in nutrients for bigger blooms and stronger plants.

 Dead flowers can be cut back at any time during the summer months.
-During the flowering season, deadheading roses will encourage more blooms and will help to maintain the attractiveness of the plant for the rest of the season.
+During the flowering season, deadheading roses will encourage more blooms.
+Additionally it will help to maintain the attractiveness of the plant for the rest of the season.

 After the first frost, stems will need to be trimmed to prevent them from snapping during the strong windy weather that autumn may bring.
 Ensure that rose bushes are not top heavy to protect them from being uprooted in strong winds.
 Crossing branches that could be damaged by rubbing together should also be trimmed back.
 Be very careful and don’t be too harsh as pruning can stimulate growth, and new growth may be damaged by freezing weather.
 Remember to wait until late Winter to annually prune the rose harshly once the first signs of spring are upon us.